 Role: Barry “Dutch” Detweiler

 Wow!
 What a fantastic way to finish my marathon!
 One more time, this was another brilliant film directed by my second favourite movie director, the incredible Billy Wilder.
 This was also Holden’s last film under the direction of this movie director.
-In Fedora, Holden stars as Barry “Dutch” Detweiler, an independent producer and movie writer who learn the death of the famous actress Fedora.
+In Fedora, Holden stars as Barry “Dutch” Detweiler, an independent producer and movie writer who learns the death of the famous actress Fedora.
 Then, he remembers his unsuccessful tentative to bring her back to screen two weeks ago.
 Meeting Fedora was difficult because she seemed to be trapped by the occupants of the isolated villa on a Greek island where she lives.
-But soon, Barry will learn the truth about Fedora.
-Really, what I like about this film is the fact that it’s a movie full of surprises.
-I expected nothing about what happen.
-It’s captivating and you really want to know what will happen, what Barry will discover about Fedora.
+But soon, Barry learns the truth about Fedora.
+Really, what I like about this film is the fact that it has many surprises.
+I expected nothing about what happens.
+It’s captivating and you are avid to know what Barry will discover about Fedora.
 This movie makes me think a little of Sunset Boulevard as it is about a fallen actress.
-Holden was brilliant in this film.
-His performance is strong and it’s interesting to see how he makes his character reacts to the things he learns about Fedora.
+Holden was brilliant in it.
+His performance is strong, and it’s interesting to see how he makes his character reacts to the things he learns about Fedora.
 It was nice to compare my reactions to his reactions.

 So, that was it for this famous William Holden’s films marathon.
-As you can see, I eliminated some films ( The Lion, The Revengers, The Earthling and The Bridges at Toko-Ri), but don’t worry, I had seen The Bridges at Toko-Ri before and I will see the other ones another time.
+As you can see, I eliminated some films (The Lion, The Revengers, The Earthling and The Bridges at Toko-Ri), but don’t worry, I had seen The Bridges at Toko-Ri before and I will see the other ones another time.
 This is really just a question of time because I really have to start another marathon.
 As you can see, Network, Sabrina, Paris When it Sizzles, The Country Girl and The Bridge on the River Kwai were not on my list.
-The reason is just that I had seen these films before and I try to see new movies in my marathons.
-I would have liked to see Picnic and The Wild Bunch, but I didn’t find them, so it will be for another time.
-Seeing William Holden’s on FIVE decades was very interesting.
-I realized he was a very versatile actor.
+The reason is just that I had seen these films before and, as I mentioned it before, I try to see new movies in my marathons.
+I would have liked to see Picnic and The Wild Bunch, but I couldn’t find them, so it will be for another time.
+Seeing William Holden’s on FIVE decades was a truly worthy experience.
+I made me realized what a versatile actor he was.
 Thanks to this marathon, I have now seen a total of 22 William Holden’s films!
-Really, he was a fantastic actor.
-To finish this text, I would like to do a top 10 of all the movies I have seen during this marathon.
-So there it goes:
+Really, he is a fantastic actor.
+To finish this text, I would like to do a personal top 10 of all the movies I have seen during this marathon.
+So here it goes:

 Next week, the Dolores Hart’s films marathon will REALLY start.
 I promise!